Prepare a bushfire survival plan

-If you live in or near the bush, you should prepare a bushfire survival plan setting out what you are going to do to prepare your home for bushfire, and what you are going to do if a bushfire approaches.
-A written plan will help you think through the actions logically, and give you something to refer to when a bushfire breaks out nearby.
+If you live in or near the bush, you should make a plan that sets out what you will do to prepare your home for bushfire, and what you will do if a bushfire approaches.
+Writing and practicing a bushfire survival plan will help you think through the actions logically, give you something to refer to and help control fear and anxiety if a bushfire breaks out nearby.

 Let your family, friends and neighbours know what you are planning to do.

-Remember that if your home has not been prepared and is closely surrounded by flammable vegetation, there is a high probability that it will burn down if threatened by an intense bushfire, even if firefighters are around to protect it.
-Firefighters will concentrate on saving homes that can be protected with minimum resources and without putting firefighters' lives at risk.
+Remember that if your home has not been prepared and is closely surrounded by flammable vegetation, there is a high probability that it will burn down if threatened by an intense bushfire, even if firefighters are nearby.
+Firefighters will concentrate on saving homes that can be protected with minimum resources and without putting lives at risk.

-Therefore, regardless of whether you plan to stay with your home if it's threatened by a bushfire, or leave early for a safe place, the Tasmania Fire Service urges you to prepare your home so that it can be defended.
+Therefore, regardless of whether you plan to stay with your home if it is threatened by bushfire or leave early for a safe place, the Tasmania Fire Service urges you to prepare your home so that it can be defended.

-If you do not prepare your home and property so you can defend it against a bushfire, you should plan to leave early, well before fire threatens your home.
+If you do not prepare your home and property so you can defend it against a bushfire, you should plan to leave early, well before fire threatens your home and make sure it's well insured.
 Leaving early is always the safest option.